sashmit/personalsite/content/notes/math/probablity.md

 This formula produces different probability distribution for each $$y$$.
 This is called the conditional distribution of $$X$$, given $$Y=y$$.

 Example:
 Let X be number of heads obtained when two coins are thrown.
 Let Y be indicator of the event that the second coin shows heads.
-The distribution of X is bioomial:
+The distribution of X is binomial:
 $$
 X \sim\left(\begin{array}{ccc}
 {0} & {1} & {2} \\